matepak/chatme/README.md

 # Chatme
-Chap app using a .Net.Sockets
+Desktop chat app using a .Net.Sockets